-The Schlesinger Library exhibition It Changed My Life: The Feminine Mystique at 50 was open from October 1, 2013, through February 6, 2014 and is available online.
+The Schlesinger Library exhibition It Changed My Life: The Feminine Mystique at 50 was open from October 1, 2013, through February 6, 2014.

 In 1963, journalist Betty Friedan described a malaise among American housewives who felt trapped by the expectation that they be fulfilled by the role of wife and mother.
 Friedan's assertion that women needed meaningful work to be fulfilled propelled her book to the best-seller list and began a national conversation about gender equality.
 The Schlesinger Library's exhibit, drawn from Friedan's voluminous papers, traces The Feminine Mystique from Friedan's initial research and drafts through its marketing and publication, and on to responses from readers, parodies, academic studies, and anniversary editions.